fontysrobotics/Robocup_at_work_AR_Minor_2021/README.md

 ## Suii startup

 For starting the complete code for suii you first have to start the atwork-commander and atwork_commander_client.
-Herefore see the README in the ros1_ws directory. *Note that the test_robot has to be getting replaced by the atwork_commander_client.*
+Herefore see the README in the ros1_ws directory. *Note that the example_robot has to get replaced by the atwork_commander_client.*